Camp Santiago Joint Training Center: History

-Soldiers of the 65th Infantry chow during a day of training in Salinas, Puerto Rico.
+Soldiers of the 65th Infantry Regiment chow during a day of training in Salinas, Puerto Rico.
 August 1941.

 Camp Santiago was acquired from the Commonwealth of Puerto Rico in 1940 by the United States Army for training and was originally established as the Salinas Training Area.
 In 1967, the U.S. Government licensed the camp to the Puerto Rico National Guard.
 Since that time the camp has grown from a tent city with very few permanent facilities to an installation of more than 300 buildings of approximately 715,680 sqft.

 In 1941 the 65th Infantry Regiment 3rd Battalion was the first combat unit to train at this Southern Puerto Rico military camp before being sent to Panama to protect the Panama Canal during World War II.

 In 1966 Col. Alberto A. Nido requested the construction of a range, the National Guard Bureau approved the construction at the cost of $10,000.
 Captain Gabriel I. Peñagarícano was assigned project officer and the U.S. Army Antilles Command caretakers of the camp, provided earth-moving equipment and personnel.
 In 1974, Campamento Santiago's air strip was renamed after administrative official Manuel Collazo.

-In 1975 he camp was renamed as Camp Santiago after Fourth Class Specialist Héctor Santiago Colón from Salinas, Puerto Rico, a posthumous Medal of Honor recipient.
+In 1975, the camp was renamed as Camp Santiago after Fourth Class Specialist Héctor Santiago Colón from Salinas, Puerto Rico, a posthumous Medal of Honor recipient.
 The soldier died at the Qtuang Tri Province, South Vietnam on June 28, 1968, while serving for 1st Cavalry Division, 7th Cavalry, Company B, 5th Battalion, and became famous for trying to shield his comrades from a grenade with his own body.
 The installation used for training of the Puerto Rico National Guard was formally named "Campamento Santiago" pursuant to an order issued by the General Quarters of the United States Army on July 1, 1975.
 This marked the second instance that a military installation in Puerto Rico was renamed after a local soldier after Campamento García in Vieques was named after Fernando García.
 Major General Carlos Chardón was actively involved in the process to propose the recognition.
 The Cal.
 45 shooting range at Campanento Santiago was named after Col. Eduardo Andino, a distinguished pistol and rifle shooter that won a U.S. Army National Pistol Championship in 1922.